Code Chingoo — Designing a Kids Coding App from 0 to 10K Downloads

 Sitemap

-User flows
+User Flows

-- Parent flow - from discovering the application to
+Parent journey - from discovery to subscription

 Wireframe